- Funding status

 The competition for the Postdoctoral Fellowship is held in two stages.
 The Outline Stage is open for everyone within the eligibility criteria (see below).
 The Second Stage is invitation only.
 You may only apply to this competition once, unless specifically invited to re-apply.
 We are currently in the second stage of applications and are not taking any new applications to this scheme.
 Applications are only accepted through our grants management system, Flexi-Grant®.

 Funded by BEIS

-- This period extends from 1st April 2018 to 1st April 2021.
+- This period extends from 1st November 2018 to 1st April 2022.
 Exemption from this criterion may be granted for reasons occurring after the date of the viva voce examination such as: maternity leave, illness, family commitments etc. if you wish to apply for exemptions, please send us an email at firstname.lastname@example.org where we will review these on a case by case basis.

 - No applicant who has been appointed to a permanent academic post in an institution of higher education at any time in their career will be eligible.